HathorNetwork/rfcs/text/0033-private-network-guide.md

 print('privatenet_address:', get_address_b58_from_bytes(privatenet_address))
 "
 ```
+Keep note of the returned values.

 From now on, everytime you need to input some address, you have to use the `privanet_address` we generated here.

-Now to configure the parameter of our new network, we create a new file in `~/hathor-private-tutorial/conf/privnet.py`, with the following content.
+Now to configure the parameters of our new network, we create a new file in `~/hathor-private-tutorial/conf/privnet.py`, with the following content.
 Note that we need to replace the `GENESIS_OUTPUT_SCRIPT` variable from the previous command.

 ```sh
 mkdir -p ~/hathor-private-tutorial/conf